ArmanJR/go-echo-api/readme.md

 # Settings API
-This is a simple Go REST API for a `Settings` serivce, built on `Echo` framework.
+This is a simple Go REST API for a `Settings` service, built on `Echo` framework.

 ## Building & Running
 To build and run the application, run the following commands: